guoyu-zhang/ilcoffee/README.md

 Please make sure ports 3000 and 5000 are both free, port 3000 is used to host client and port 5000 is used to host server.

-If you are on macOS Monterey, port 5000 may be taken up by airplay.
+If you are on macOS Monterey, port 5000 may be taken up by AirPlay.
 Find out how to resolve this issue [here](https://medium.com/pythonistas/port-5000-already-in-use-macos-monterey-issue-d86b02edd36c).

 ## Screenshots